viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 t_{settling} = \ln(2^{12+1}) \times ( 140 + 140 ) \times 1 \times 10^{-9} = 2.52 \mskip3mu \mu s
 ```

 In theory, the settling time of 2.52 μs allows for a 396.3 kHz sampling rate.
-The later chapter will explore how the circuit behaves in practice and to which use cases the 396.3 kHz sampling rate applies well.
+In the next chapter, we will explore how the circuit behaves in practice and to which use cases the 396.3 kHz sampling rate applies well.

 ## Acquisition and settling time—the practice

 ### The behavior of unipolar auxiliary channel AAF of Cora Z7

 Let's see what the low-pass AAF does to a signal.
 I simulated a square wave signal passing through the Cora Z7 unipolar input AAF in [LTspice](https://www.analog.com/en/resources/design-tools-and-calculators/ltspice-simulator.html).
-One "step" of the signal has a duration of 15.1725 μs, i.e., it is as long as the circuit's settling time we calculated in the previous chapter.
+One "step" of the signal has a duration of 15.1725 μs, i.e., it is as long as the circuit's settling time we calculated in the [previous chapter](#settling-time-of-auxiliary-unipolar-channel-aaf-of-cora-z7).
 The result of the simulation is in the following figure.

 <img src="pictures\Cora_Z7_stair_signal_simulation.png">